Cross-Research Council programmes

-The RCUK energy programme (external link) aims to position the UK to meet its energy and environmental targets and policy goals through world-class research and training.
-It is investing more than £530M in research and skills to pioneer a low carbon future.
-This builds on an investment of £360M over the past 5 years.
+The RCUK Energy Programme (external link) aims to position the UK to meet its energy and environmental targets and policy goals through world-class research and training.
+This programme is investing more than £625M in research and skills to pioneer a low carbon future.
+This builds on an investment of £839M over the past eight years (December 2011).

 Brain science and mental health

 Understanding the brain is one of the greatest intellectual challenges of our time.
 The potential impact such understanding would have on preventing and treating nervous system disorders makes it a challenge worth taking on.
 Through the brain science programme (external link) researchers are working to understand more about how the normal brain and the senses work, as well as what goes wrong and why.